 I adapted this recipe from a recipe in a great slow cooker cookbook, 365 Days of Slow-Cooking.
 The original slow cooker recipe cooks on low for 4 – 6 hours, but requires only 9 minutes cooking time in the pressure cooker.
 In addition, browning the chicken in the pressure cooker before pressure cooking adds additional flavor without having to dirty an extra pan for browning.

 Recently, I had the pleasure of meeting Karen, who blogs at 365 Days of Slow-Cooking.
 She gave me a copy of her beautiful cookbook and also offered to give a copy of her cookbook to one lucky Pressure Cooker Today reader.
-Details on how you can win 365 Days of Slow-Cooking are at the bottom of this post.

 Pressure Cooker Thai Chicken Thighs

 - 2 lbs. boneless, skinless chicken thighs, trimmed (about 8)